icsharpcode/ILSpy/README.md

 -------

 ILSpy is distributed under the MIT License.
-Please see the [About](doc/ILSpyAboutPage.txt) doc for details, as well as [third party notices](doc/third-party-notices.txt) for included open-source libraries.
+Please see the [About](doc/ILSpyAboutPage.txt) doc for details, as well as [third-party notices](doc/third-party-notices.txt) for included open-source libraries.

 How to build
 ------------